jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

     The problem being *solved* is deliberately kept very simple.
 This is because (a) the purpose of this topic is to see a working GA, not solve a complex problem, and (b) well understood problems are often much simpler to reason about.
-Knowing what a good/bad solution is, and having an idea of why certain solving strategies work or not, will only help with building the intuition around how GAs work.
+Knowing what a good/bad solution is, and having an idea of why certain solving strategies work or not, will help with building the intuition around how GAs work.

 * The problem being solved is to maximize the integer value of an unsigned binary number